HarithaNetha8/HarithaNetha8/README.md

 - 👋 Hi, I’m @HarithaNetha8
-- 👀 I’m interested in Digital Marketing.
+- 👀 I’m interested in Digital Marketing and AI.
 - 🌱 I’m currently learning Full stack development.
 - 💞️ I’m looking to collaborate on.....
 - 📫 How to reach by mail: harithamacharla26@gmail.com